Installation#

 Installation via pip#

-To install FlickerPrint, download the source code from GitHub.
+To install FlickerPrint from source, download the source code from GitHub.
 Open the terminal and navigate to the FlickerPrint/src directory.
 Then install it using pip:

 python -m pip install .